andrewrk/autodoc/README.md

 * make the search box and nav bar stretch to fit the window
 * redundant search results (search "format")
 * scroll to top when clicking fresh link. but don't disrupt the already working scroll history

 * enum fields should not be linkified (example: `std.log.Level`)
 * shrink Ast to fit the slices
+* linkification of methods (example: `std.array_hash_map.ArrayHashMap.count`)
+* navigating to source from a decl should scroll to the decl